Ammie Sikes

 Ammie Thomas Sikes (July 26, 1892 – September 9, 1963) was an American college football player and physician.
 He played as a fullback at Vanderbilt University from 1911 to 1914.

-Early years
+Early life

 Sikes was born on July 26, 1892, in Smyrna, Tennessee, to Jessie Sikes and Jennie James.

 Vanderbilt University

 Football

 Sikes was a prominent fullback for Dan McGugin's Vanderbilt Commodores of Vanderbilt University from 1911 to 1914.
 He was thrice selected All-Southern.

 1911

 The 1911 Southern Intercollegiate Athletic Association (SIAA) championship team outscored opponents 259 to 9, suffering its only loss by a single point to Michigan.
 Edwin Pope's Football's Greatest Coaches reads "A lightning-swift backfield of Lew Hardage, Wilson Collins, Ammie Sikes, and Ray Morrison pushed Vandy through 1911 with only a 9-8 loss to Michigan."
 The Atlanta Constitution voted it the best backfield in the South.

 1912

 The 1912 team lost only to national champion Harvard and outscored opponents 393 to 19.
 The Commodores scored 100 points in both of its first two games.